min2ha/ukwa-site/content/target/43951/index.en.md

   "subject": "EU Referendum"
 }

-# Brexit fallout: Six practical ways to help fix this mess

 An article with suggestions on how those who supported the remain vote could make the current mood in society better in the wake of the EU Referendum result.